-Happy New Year!
-We look forward to observing the High Holidays with you this year.
+We look forward to celebrating the High Hoy Days with you in 2019!

 Members: High Holiday ceremonies, gatherings, meals, and programs are included in your Tamid membership.
 Click here to renew or to start your Tamid membership.

 Non-Members: Rosh Hashanah Eve/Day and Kol Nidre/Yom Kippur Day seats are available at this time.
 Adult seats are $180/seat/holiday.
 Children 12 and under are included with an adult seat reservation.
 Click here to reserve your High Holiday seats.

 First time at Tamid for the Holidays?
 We do things a little differently than your typical synagogue and have created these 10 Tips to help you know what to expect at Tamid.

 Tamid is Green.
 You do not need paper tickets.
 If you are a current 2019-20 Tamid member or have made non-member seat reservations, your names will be on the guest list at the door.
 Please arrive 15-30 minutes early to pass through our new security procedures.

 High Holy Day Livestream from Tamid in New York City!

 10 AM EST

 Rosh Hashanah Main Service and Yizkor, 10:00-12:30 PM

 New Year Luncheon, 12:30-1:30 PM